TyeYeah/ChatroomLAN/README.md

 Now I take it out because It is the only project in these years I've made since I learned to code, which is not a completely rubbish.

 Besides, it's like a little toy that me and my friends can have fun with.
+And I am not looking forward someone to reading it, because I reviewed it for three nights, and all fixes aren't elegant writeen at all.

-But im not gonna be a professional JAVA developer, so 'Thread' or other advanced tech hasn't been properly used.
+Meanwhile im not gonna be a professional JAVA developer, so 'Thread' or other advanced tech hasn't been properly used.
 ## Project Structure
 ```bash
 |